UniqueNetwork/unique_docs/docs/about/network-features/staking.md

 Staking is a process that allows users to participate in the operation and security of a blockchain network by locking up a certain amount of cryptocurrency in exchange for rewards.
 On Unique Network, staking not only supports the ecosystem but also allows participants to earn rewards in the form of additional tokens.

-Staking involves holding and "staking" your tokens to support the network's operations, such as block validation and transaction processing.
-In return for staking, participants receive rewards, typically in the form of additional tokens.
-This incentivizes users to contribute to the network's security and efficiency.

 ## Staking on Unique Network

 Unique Network offers a straightforward staking process for its native tokens, UNQ and QTZ.
 By staking these tokens, users can earn rewards and support the Unique Network ecosystem.
 The staking process is designed to be user-friendly and accessible through the Unique Staking Hub.